orestispanago/orestispanago.github.io/_posts/2019-07-13-dockerize-jekyll.md

 ---

-Jekyll is a popular static site generator writen in Ruby.
+Jekyll is a popular static site generator written in Ruby.
 In fact, this particular blog is hosted using Jekyll.
 Running a blog on Jekyll required installing Ruby and its dependencies, Jekyll, building the app and then running it.
 Docker comes in handy to avoid all that hassle.